Six years ago, we compared ArcGIS vs QGIS. The response was incredible and we thank you for that.

 17 Animation – Tick of the clock

-It’s through temporal data where maps can come alive.
+It’s through temporal data that maps can come alive.
 Glue viewers to their screens in awe and inspiration with map animations.
 As it turns out, you don’t need much skill and practice to create a cinematic experience in either one.

 We like the whole ArcGIS Pro experience better for animation.
 You can dig deep into each keyframe in the animation timeline pane.
 The hyper-realistic animated water fill symbol and shininess with a response to light gives a feeling of awe.